parthpatne/microsoft-teams-precompiled-apps-survey/README.md

 To begin, you will need:
 * A Microsoft 365 subscription
-* A team with the users who will be sending Polls using this app.
+* A team with the users who will be sending Surveys using this app.
 (You can add and remove team members later!)
-* A copy of the Poll app GitHub repo (ToDo: Add path here)
+* A copy of the Survey app GitHub repo (ToDo: Add path here)

-# Step 1: Create your Poll app
+# Step 1: Create your Survey app

-To create the Teams Poll app package:
+To create the Teams Survey app package:
 1. Make sure you have cloned the app repository locally.
 Navigate to PreCompiledApp folder.
 1. Open the actionManifest.json file in a text editor.
 1. Change the placeholder fields in the manifest to values appropriate for your organization.
     * packageID - A unique identifier for this app in reverse domain notation.
-E.g: com.contoso.pollapp.
+E.g: com.contoso.surveyapp.
 (Max length: 64)
     * developer.[]()name ([What's this?](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema#developer))
     * developer.websiteUrl
     * developer.privacyUrl